 - Naïve Bayes conditional probability

-If you’re primarily concerned with sales, it’s rare that you’ll run across any of these “in the wild.”
-These are mostly back-end technologies baked into software solutions or platforms.
+If your main focus is sales, it’s rare that you’ll run across any of these “in the wild.”
+These are often back-end technologies baked into software solutions or platforms.

 Examples of prescriptive analytics

 Here are a few industry-specific examples of how prescriptive analytics impact today’s marketplace.
 To find an even more detailed article on this topic, check out this article.